-ADVANCED PLACEMENT® U.S. GOVERNMENT AND POLITICS One-half Credit (Grade Weighted)
+ADVANCED PLACEMENT® U.S. GOVERNMENT AND POLITICS

-Spring Semester only Recommended Prerequisite: AP® United States History, and Advanced or AP® World History AP® U.S. Government and Politics is designed to provide the students with a learning experience equivalent to that obtained in most college introductory US Government and Politics courses.
+Spring Semester only

+Recommended Prerequisite: AP® United States History, and Advanced or AP® World History

+AP® U.S. Government and Politics is designed to provide the students with a learning experience equivalent to that obtained in most college introductory US Government and Politics courses.
 Independent reading and essay writing is required.
 (College credit may be earned, depending on specific college and test score achieved.)
 Students are required to pay for and take the College Board® Exam in May.